Security upgrade · 2026

 - Works fully offline through nearby-device mesh routing (multi-hop store-and-forward).

-- Works online through the same ATSAM-protected envelope format, server-routed when the internet is available.
+- Works online through the same ATSAM-protected envelope format, routed over a serverless libp2p bridge when the internet is available.

 - Hybrid auto-failover between the two paths without user intervention.